Skip to content

 Where a request for a hearing is made and there are good grounds for a hearing a Hearing Panel shall be appointed.
 The following procedures shall then apply:

 The Hearing Panel shall be composed of up to three (3) voting members: 3 members of the administration, faculty, or staff who have received appropriate training regarding the allegations of misconduct.
-A Hearing Officer may be appointed from among the 3 voting members or a Hearing Officer may be appointed who is not a voting member of the Hearing Panel.
+A Hearing Officer may be appointed from among the 3 voting members, or a Hearing Officer may be appointed who is not a voting member of the Hearing Panel.
 The Hearing Officer will be charged with administering the Hearing, ruling on evidence, and handling other procedural matters in consultation with and on behalf of the voting members.
 The Parties will be advised of the members of the Hearing Panel prior to the hearing, and any Party may object, in a timely manner, to any of the members for actual bias.
 An objection shall be reviewed by the Hearing Panel prior to the hearing and a substitute shall be selected if bias is found.
 Hearing Panel members shall also withdraw themselves if they are biased.
 The Hearing Officer will make administrative decisions and conduct the hearing.
 The Hearing Officer shall notify the Parties of the hearing schedule and procedures.
 During all phases of a hearing, both parties may have an advisor to assist them during the hearing.

 Prior to the hearing, Parties shall be notified of the witnesses proposed to be called by the Panel and documents and other real evidence to be considered.
 Each party shall provide to the Committee copies of any additional documents and other real evidence they intend to submit and a list of additional witnesses they would like to call during the hearing on a schedule to be set by the Panel.
 This information shall be shared with both parties.
 The College will attempt to compel witnesses within its jurisdiction to attend, but Parties may have to arrange for other witnesses to attend.
 The Panel may limit the number of witnesses and exclude cumulative witnesses and evidence.
 A pre-hearing conference may be scheduled by the College to discuss scheduling, evidentiary and other issues.